-Where pricing, or any other function in respect of the valuation is delegated the same principles apply.
-It is accepted that the Trustee may decide to extend its visits to the delegates of the Manager, in order to satisfy itself that operations are adequately controlled.
+Where pricing, or any other function in respect of the valuation is outsourced the same principles apply.
+It is accepted that the Trustee may decide to extend its visits to the outsource service providers of the Manager, in order to satisfy itself that operations are adequately controlled.